linas/archeo/src/README.md

   and browsing by content hash (showing other files, file locations, with the same hash.)
 So, a regular file browser, but with some extra super-powers.
 This is already half-way done; but only half-way.

+* Utility to mark a file that disappeared: was present in earlier scans but is now gone.

+* There are more TODO items scattered about in other README's.

 Some general ideas.
 * If a directory has files with hash miscompares, and that directory